noi-techpark/java-boilerplate/README.md

 To have a common code structure and make sure that Java best practices are folled we use the [PMD plugin](http://maven.apache.org/plugins/maven-pmd-plugin/index.html).

-To make sure that the code is in the right format we define some pre-commit hooks, that run the code validation on each commit automatically.
+To make sure that the code is in the right format and follows generally accepted [Best practices](https://pmd.github.io/pmd-6.21.0/pmd_rules_java_bestpractices.html#accessorclassgeneration) we define some pre-commit hooks, that run the code validation on each commit automatically.
 To support this on your local machine you have to execute following command.

 ```bash
 git config --global core.hooksPath .githooks